-Animations & transitions | HeyGen Academy
+Animations & Transitions | HeyGen Academy

 You can adjust the transition duration to make it faster or slower, and apply it to a single transition or across all scenes in your video.
 A live preview appears in the editor so you can fine-tune the effect until it feels right.

-Magic Match is an intelligent transition that automatically animates shared elements between scenes.
+Magic Match is a smart transition that automatically animates shared elements between scenes.

 Then click the three dots between the scenes, choose Add Scene Transition, and select Magic Match.
-HeyGen handles the animation automatically, creating a smooth visual connection.
+HeyGen handles the animation automatically, creating a seamless visual connection.